astariul/discord_interactive_help/README.md

 page_2 = page.Page('This is page 2', parent=page_1, root=root)
 ```

-*Note : Adding a parent page (with `parent` in the constructor) will create a button for going back to previous page automatically.
-Adding a root page (with `root` in the constructor) will create a button for going back to the beginning of the help manual.*
+*Note : Adding a parent page (with `parent` in the constructor) will create a button for going back to previous page automagically.
+Adding a root page (with `root` in the constructor) will create a button for going back to the beginning of the help manual automagically.*

 *Note 2 : You can customize the emoji for the parent/root link with `parent_react` and `root_react` in the constructor.
 Example :*
 `page_1 = page.Page('This is page 1', parent=root, parent_react='💩')`